 The lessons here can be used with the other methods found on my Drum Practice page.
 This method focuses less on the exercises used than it does on the way you hold the drumstick.

 The photos below will show you step by step, how to maximize your muscle usage during practice.

 I read about this technique in a drum forum that I like to hang out in from time to time.
 One of the other members was talking about how he used this exercise to build muscle in his arms and wrists.

 I thought I'd try it for a bit and see if it worked for me.
 I've included the steps here for you to try it yourself.

 First, place the butt end of your stick in the middle of your palm.

 Next, curl your bottom three fingers around the bottom of the stick and place your index finger and thumb on the sides.

 This is a great way to practice certain Drum Rudiments like the single stroke roll, where us drummers often find ourselves cheating and letting the rebound do the work for us.
-For a real workout, try adding a PILLOW as covered in these free online lessons on Fast Drumming.
+For a real workout, try adding a PILLOW for increased resistance.